-Please refer to the table of Share Classes in the section headed "FEES AND EXPENSES" and please consult the Manager for details of the unlaunched Share Classes.
+Please refer to the table of Share Classes in the section headed "Fees and Expenses" and please consult the Manager for details of the unlaunched Share Classes.

-The initial offer periods for all of the unlaunched Classes of Shares will run from 9:00 am (Irish time) on 4 July 2023 to 5:00 pm (Irish time) on 3 January 2024 or, in respect of each Class of Shares, such earlier date on which the Company receives the first application for subscription in the relevant Class, or such other date as the Directors may determine and notify to the Central Bank (the "Closing Date"), subject to receipt in the manner described below of applications by 2:00 pm (Irish time) on the Closing Date and subscription proceeds within three clear Business Days following the Closing Date or such later time as the Directors may determine from time to time.
+The initial offer periods for all of the unlaunched Classes of Shares will run from 9.00am (Irish time) on 15 May 2023 to 5.00pm (Irish time) on 13 November 2023, or, in respect of each Class of Shares, such earlier date on which the Company receives the first application for subscription in the relevant Class, or such other date as the Directors may determine and notify to the Central Bank (the "Closing Date"), subject to receipt by the Company in the manner described below of applications by 1.00 p.m.
+(Irish time) on the Closing Date and subscription proceeds within three clear Business Days following the Closing Date or such later time as the Directors may determine from time to time.